rspec/rspec-core/features/command_line/order.md

 With `rand` you can also specify a seed.

+The option `modification_time` will run the most recent modified files first.
+You can combine it with `--next-failure` to find the most recent failing spec.

 ## Example usage

 The `defined` option is only necessary when you have `--order rand` stored in a